p5f8/books/01 - The Clean Coder/The Clean Coder.md

 - Humility

+  However, a professional also knows that there will be times when he will fail, his risk calculations will be wrong, his abilities will fall short; he’ll look in the mirror and see an arrogant fool smiling back at him.

   So when a professional finds himself the butt of a joke, he’ll be the first to laugh.

   He will never ridicule others, but will accept ridicule when it is deserved and laugh it off when it’s not.

   Howard’s advice: Laugh